Mass-14/Mass-14.github.io/_posts/2024-12-18-inspector-gADAget.md

 <iframe src="/assets/plots/gender_equality/gender_equality_movie_countries_world_map_world.html" width="100%" height="600" frameborder="0"></iframe>

-The main themes are Women’s Economic Independence, Opression resisting, sexual freedom, as explained before. \
+The main themes are women’s economic independence, opression resisting, sexual freedom, as explained before.
 However, we can see that France and India are the prominent countries.

 #### Romance